fbpx

 2. Thinking of solutions based on the limited information we have

-3. Think of consequences (for yourself and for others)
+3. Think of consequences (for yourself and others)

 4. Make a Choice (do you need to ask for help)

 The problem is in #1 and #2.
-Most of the people do not expand their source of information and probable solutions that may exist.
-This highly limits our decision making power.
+Most people do not expand their sources of information and probable solutions that may exist.
+This highly limits our decision-making power.

-Therefore anything that can help in increasing the number of signals would definitely help you foresee the future.
+Therefore, anything that can help increase the number of signals would help you foresee the future.

-So here we thought to talk about a framework that can help in our decision making power.
+So, here we discussed a framework that can help our decision-making power.

-If you run a multi-million dollar company, it is imperative that you be at the top of things.
-You need to know what is going to happen in your field, what competitors might be bringing to the market, which innovation is going to disrupt the domain, and so on.
+You must be at the top if you run a multi-million dollar company.
+You need to know what will happen in your field, what competitors might be bringing to the market, which innovation will disrupt the domain, and so on.

 It should be goal-aligned.

 This implies that the prediction should define what we want to foresee.
-It would either be the next product that a company is going to launch, or another acquisition or collaboration that the industry is going to witness, or the next domain that is going to be disrupted and so on.
+It could be the next product that a company launches, another acquisition or collaboration that the industry witnesses, or the next domain that is going to be disrupted, and so on.

 This would answer: What do we want?